syl20bnr/spacemacs/README.md

    ```

 6. *(Optional)* If your distribution is listed [here][ripgrep-installation],
    follow the instructions.
-Otherwise, you can download its prebuit binary or
+Otherwise, you can download its pre-built binary or
    build it from source.

-<a id="prerequisites-macos"></a>
 ### macOS

 1. The most popular package manager on macOS is [Homebrew][], to install it: